AssetFetch/spec/spec.md

 | `extension`  | string  | yes                            | The file extension indicating the format of this file.                           |
 | `behavior`   | string  | yes                            | One of `file_active`,`file_passive`,`archive`                                    |

-The `extension` MUST include a leading dot (`.obj` would be correct,`obj` would not be correct), and can include multiple dots required for properly expressing the format (eg. `.tar.gz` for a gzipped tar-archive).
+The `extension` MUST include a leading dot (`.obj` would be correct,`obj` would not be correct), and, if required, MUST include multiple dots for properly expressing certain "combined" file formats (eg. `.tar.gz` for a gzipped tar-archive).

 The `behavior` describes whether this file should be treated as an [active or passive file component](#active-vs-passive-components) or as an archive.